Blackhawk Network, Inc. (Arizona, USA)

 5. Conducting internal reviews to help validate that our supplier management policies are functioning as expected.

-This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network (Europe) Limited, Blackhawk Network (UK) Limited, Blackhawk Network (Australia) Pty Ltd, Hawk Incentives Limited, Cyclescheme Limited, GVS Prepaid Limited, The Gift Voucher Shop Limited, and SVM Global Limited.
+This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network (Europe) Limited, Blackhawk Network (UK) Limited, Blackhawk Network (Australia) Pty Ltd, Hawk Incentives Limited, Cyclescheme Limited, GVS Prepaid Limited, and The Gift Voucher Shop Limited.

 This statement has been approved by Blackhawk Network, Inc. (Arizona, US), and will be reviewed and updated as necessary on an annual basis.